-There are three login nodes on the system.
-The /home, /nopt, /scratch, /projects, /shared-projects, /datasets and /mss file systems are mounted on all login nodes.
+There are three login nodes on the system internal to NREL.
+The /home, /nopt, /scratch, /projects, /shared-projects, and /datasets file systems are mounted on all login nodes.

 Users may connect to eagle.hpc.nrel.gov from the NREL network.
 This will connect to one of the three login nodes.
 Users also have the option of connecting directly to an individual login node using one of the following names:

 Data Analysis and Visualization Nodes

-The Data Analysis & Visualization (DAV) nodes are each equipped with Dual Intel Xeon Gold Skylake 6154 (3.0 GHz, 18-core) processors and dual NVIDIA Tesla V100 PCIe 16 GB Computational Accelerators.
-These nodes support OpenCL and CUDA programming models.
+The Data Analysis & Visualization (DAV) nodes are each equipped with Dual Intel Xeon Gold Skylake 6150 (2.70 GHz, 18-core) processors and a single NVIDIA Quadro GV100 PCIe 32 GB GPU.
 These nodes support hardware-accelerated remote visualization of data using the FastX remote desktop and visualization software.

 Users may connect to ed.hpc.nrel.gov.
-This will connect to one of the three DAV nodes.
+This will connect to one of the six DAV nodes.
 Users also have the option of connecting directly to an individual DAV node using one of the following:

-All nodes and storage are connected using an enhanced 8-dimensional InfiniBand Enhanced Data Rate (EDR - 100 Gb/sec) hypercube topology that provides a bisection bandwidth of 26.4 TB/sec.
+All nodes and storage are connected using an enhanced 9-dimensional InfiniBand Enhanced Data Rate (EDR, 100 Gb/sec) hypercube topology that provides a bisection bandwidth of 26.4 TB/sec.

 The Home File System (HFS) subsystem on Eagle is a robust NFS file system intended to provide highly reliable storage for user home directories and NREL-specific software.
 HFS has a capacity of 182 TB.
 Snapshots (backup copies) of files in the HFS filesystem are available up to 30 days after change/deletion.

 The /home directory on Eagle resides on HFS and is intended to hold small files.
 These include shell startup files, scripts, source code, executables, and data files.
 Each user has a quota of 50 GB.

 The /nopt directory on Eagle resides on HFS and is where NREL-specific software, module files, licenses, and licensed software is kept.